MiyukiNozomi/ANE/README.md

 - [ ] Maybe add a metrics page on the reverse proxy? just to see how server load is doing publically.
 - [ ] Change the rule configuration format of the reverse proxy to allow for things such as:

-  - [ ] Rate limit some regions differently
+  - [ ] Rate limit some regions differently (for example, limit to 2r/s in countries like China due to bots)
+  - [ ] Rate limit pathnames differently, like Auth's /api/signed/update-picture

 - [ ] Consider moving shared logic into AuthAPI and into a custom "svelte-common" library or something of type.
 - [ ] Add a README on all microservices